The student will be able to reason about and solve one-variable equations and inequalities.

 BIG IDEAS

-• Represent, analyze, and generalize a variety of patterns with tables, graphs, words, and, when possible, symbolic rules.
+• Represent, analyze, and generalize a variety of patterns with tables, graphs, words, and, when

 • Relate and compare different forms of representation for a relationship.